 If you’re looking for a place to eat around Lake Placid, Generations Tap & Grill is a great restaurant that we walked to from our hotel.
 Generations Tap & Grill serves food all day long – breakfast, lunch, and dinner.
 Their menu is very generous and covers a variety of items to choose from, including pizza, sandwiches, and vegetarian options which I appreciated.

 They also have a great selection of beer and drinks.
-My husband tried the Good Fortune IPA that was hazy in color and a bit sweet.
+My husband tried the Good Fortune IPA which was hazy in color and a bit sweet.

 While Generations Tap & Grill wasn’t anything out of the ordinary, food options in the Adirondack Mountains are limited and this restaurant was able to accommodate us without a reservation on a busy night.
 The service at Generations Tap & Grill was very friendly and welcoming, just what we needed after a long day of hiking!